mrhavens/openmaint_docker/README.md

 - PostgreSQL 10.7
 - Debian 9.9 (stretch)

-### Docker Compose
+### Docker & Docker Compose

+Docker is a popular tool that makes it easy to create, deploy, and run applications using containers.
+Containers allow developers to package and ship an application with a full stack of dependencies it needs to run on any other system, regardless of any conflicting configurations that may be present.
+Docker Compose is a companion tool for creating and running multi-container docker applications.

-openmaint_docker was built and tested using the following:
+openmaint_docker was built and tested using the following Docker tools:

 - Docker-Compose version 1.21.2, build a133471
 - Docker version 19.03.5, build 633a0ea838